Big Pun: Posthumous works and legacy

 Big Pun's second album, Yeeeah Baby, completed after his death, was released in April 2000.
 It peaked at No. 3 on the Billboard charts and earned gold record status within three months of its release.
 A posthumous compilation album, Endangered Species, was released in April 2001.
 Endangered Species collected some of Pun's greatest hits, previously unreleased material, numerous guest appearances, and remixed "greatest verses."
 As with his other albums, it also peaked in the top ten of the Billboard 200, reaching No. 7, but didn't sell as much as the previous Big Pun albums had.
 He collaborated with Fat Joe on Duets: The Final Chapter, an album of tracks featuring The Notorious B.I.G., also deceased.
 The track "Get Your Grind On" begins with a Big Pun radio interview in which he said he would perform a duet with Biggie at the gates of heaven.
 Pun was also featured on a track from the revived Terror Squad's second album, True Story, on the track "Bring 'Em Back" with Big L, another deceased rapper.

+In addition, Big Pun featured on the tracks "Toe to Toe" and "Cheat On Her" from Cuban Link's debut studio album 24K.

+On June 6, 2000, Cuban Link released "Flowers for the Dead", a tribute song to Pun, which was released as the lead single to Cuban's album 24K.
+The official music video was directed by Chris Robinson and was filmed in The Bronx, NY and debuted on Rap City.